chekanov/hepjet/README.md

 However, there are some differences in the output jets between different implementations.
-The difference between SCJet and FastJet implementations is at the level of 2-10% for subleading jets.
+The difference between SCJet and FastJet implementations is at the level of 2-10% for transverse momentum of subleading jets.
 No difference was found between the FastJet and KtJet C++ implementations using the kT mode (R=0.6).

 <p>